13atm01/GRUB-Theme/README.md

 - I also play FGO NA, you can add me:
 - ```~ 995,930,029 ~```
 - I would be glad if you give star in this repo and if many like it, maybe I will make another version
-- The new version is from the game [Doki Doki Literature Club Plus!](https://ddlc.plus/)
+- The new version is from the game [Doki Doki Literature Club Plus!](https://ddlc.plus/), and [VTuber Kobo Kanaeru](https://www.youtube.com/channel/UCjLEmnpCNeisMxy134KPwWw/)
 - DDLC version made by my friend [Juan Angeles Hernandez](https://github.com/J3xLe1988B3lx0x2E6), I'm just giving suggestions and improving it a bit
+- And version of VTuber Kobo Kanaeru made by my friend [Abu Mushonnip](https://github.com/mushonnip)
 - You can also give your ideas, request, or include your version by doing a [Pull requests](https://github.com/13atm01/GRUB-Theme/pulls) on this repository 🙂